sarahalang/teaching-materials/README.md

 	</tr>
 </table>

+Probably somewhat annoyingly, the materials are part-German part-English, so probably better suited for German users.
+But big parts might still be interesting for those not speaking German.
+I'll translate the whole thing if it's requested.

 ## To follow
 * Slides and Cheatsheet for the German class on digital annotation (XML mostly) given at University of Passau winter term 2019/20
 * Slides and Cheatsheet for the German class on quantitative text analysis (mostly avoiding programming, some R) given at University of Passau summer term 2019